 Also, the pouch pocket doubles as a secret pocket inside the HOBOROLL.
 This is perfect for things like keys and wallets.
 For me, it was the perfect spot to keep my contact lenses case on this trip.
 Again, less stumbling in the dark the better.

 Although this test run was short, I am sold on the HOBOROLL and will use it to go carry-on only going forward.
-The savings from baggage fees alone makes this a smart pickup.
+The savings from baggage fees alone make this a smart pickup.
 Of course, you can ditch stuffing it into a carry-on bag altogether and go true nomad by using the optional strap.
 Think a modern elevated bindle.

 What say you?